 Research looks at the relationship between childhood experiences and mental health later on in life.

-Whether we realize it or not, childhood experiences influence beliefs and behavior throughout life.
+Whether we realize it or not, the experiences that are encountered while growing up influence beliefs and behavior throughout life.
 During childhood, the brain is developing, and this development can be influenced by external factors, such as family, friends, and events.
 According to past surveys, 61.5 percent of adults and 48 percent of children have had adverse childhood experiences, with over 30 percent having multiple experiences.
 This is problematic as this can be detrimental to adult mental health.

-Recently, researchers have wondered if positive childhood experiences can reduce the risk of poor adult mental health and depression, as this remains relatively unknown.
+Recently, researchers have wondered if experiences that are positive can reduce the risk of poor adult mental health and depression, as this remains relatively unknown.
 A United States study published in JAMA Pediatrics examined the relationship between positive childhood experiences and depression later on in life.

 6,188 Wisconsin adults aged 18 and over participated in the study.
 The participants had a wide variety of races, annual incomes, and ages.
 All participants took part in a telephone survey that included questions regarding positive childhood experiences, adverse childhood experiences, depression, and poor mental health.